-Baked Buffalo Cauliflower Bites – A spicy, healthy, vegetarian, delicious alternative to chicken wings!
-Pinned over 600K times, these are really good!
+Baked Buffalo Cauliflower Bites – A spicy, healthy, vegetarian, delicious alternative to chicken wings, these cauliflower buffalo wings have been pinned over 600K times because they’re that good!

 So I’m well into my Mexico trip now.
 Hopefully I’m on the beach with a drink in my hand, but, I actually wrote up a few posts before I left so you’ll have something to read in my absence.

-Before I cut out most meat, I used to like boneless chicken wings.
+Before I cut out most meat, I used to like boneless chicken wings and wanted to find a vegetarian alternative.

-These cauliflower “wings” don’t taste like chicken, but the spicy flavor and texture were pretty close to boneless wings.
+These cauliflower buffalo wings don’t taste like chicken, but the spicy flavor and crispy texture were pretty close to boneless wings.

 I didn’t even think I liked cooked cauliflower, but I really liked this.
 I ate it, with nothing else, for dinner.
 They were that good.